 I took the one less traveled by,

 And that has made all the difference.

-I love this poem by Robert Frost.
-It has been used in many different contexts, but Scripture from the book of Matthew come to mind when I read it.
+I have always loved this poem by Robert Frost and it has been used in many different contexts, but Scripture from the book of Matthew come to mind when I read it.